appsonicfr/ASSwiftDelegates/README.md

 # ASSwiftDelegates --}{:
 This repository is a community opened solution to this question : How well implement delegates design pattern in Swift ?

+Updated for Swift 3.0 and test on Xcode 8.1

 ##Motivations